 Next blog, we will look at mediation costs versus litigation.
-If you have additional questions about our fees, contact our office at (858) 736-2411.
+If you have additional questions about our fees, contact West Coast Family Mediation Center.
 We are happy to provide you with information and a free consultation to see if mediation is right for you!

 by: Jennifer Segura